-Identifying and achieving the permanency objective
+Identifying and achieving the stability objective

 Permanency objective, family preservation, reunification